marcjulianschwarz/raycast-mac-mouse-fix/DOCUMENTATION.md

 The abbreviation for Mac Mouse Fix is MMF.

 This extension is editing the `config.plist` configuration file of the Mac Mouse Fix app.
-The file is located at `~/Library/Application Support/com.nuebling.mac-mouse-fix/config.plist`.
+The file is located at `~/Library/Application Support/com.nuebling.mac-mouse-fix/config.plist` by default.

+A custom config path can be specified in the extension preferences if your config file is in a different location.

 It contains entries for all settings of the MMF app.
 Editing a value in the file will need a reload of the MMF helper process for the udpate to appear in the app.